webrcade/webrcade-docs/docs/apps/emulators/pcfx/index.md

 ### Example

-The following is an example of a complete feed that consists of a single PC-FX application instance (`type` value of `pcecd`).
+The following is an example of a complete feed that consists of a single PC-FX application instance (`type` value of `pcfx`).
 The `discs` property value contains a URL that points to a PC-FX game disc image.
 The `uid` property value contains a unique identifier for this specific game (must be unique across all PC-FX games).

 It is also worth noting that the *PC-FX BIOS location* (`pcfx_bios`) is specified globally within the [Feed Object's](../../../feeds/format.md#feed-object) `props` object.